lilyvanoekel/LilyChorus/README.md

 - It has too many params to be user friendly
 - It's only been tested in Reaper on my computer
 - There is no CI
+- UI is behind on features being added/experimented with

 ## Obtaining